Dollar General Corporation

 Results of Operations

 Seasonality.
 The nature of our business is somewhat seasonal.
-Primarily because of sales of Christmas-related merchandise, operating profit in our fourth quarter (November, December and January) has historically been higher than operating profit achieved in each of the first three quarters of the fiscal year, although this was not the case in 2024 and 2023.
+Primarily because of sales of Christmas-related merchandise, operating profit in our fourth quarter (November, December and January) has historically been higher than operating profit achieved in each of the first three quarters of the fiscal year.
 Expenses, and to a greater extent operating profit, vary by quarter.
 Results of a period shorter than a full year may not be indicative of results expected for the entire year.
 Furthermore, the seasonal nature of our business may affect comparisons between periods.

 (amounts in millions, except